For some, one version of the American dream is owning a successful franchise business.

-What is a Franchise Agreement?
+What Is a Franchise Agreement?

-First of all, what is a franchise agreement?
-A franchise agreement really is a legally binding agreement between the franchisor and the franchisee that lays out the terms and conditions set forth for the franchisee by the franchisor.
+A franchise agreement is a legally binding contract between the franchisor and the franchisee.
+It lays out the terms and conditions set forth for the franchisee by the franchisor.

-Does This Mean I Can't Get out of a Franchise Agreement?
+Does This Mean I Can't Get Out of a Franchise Agreement?

 - Suspend performance under the agreement when there is a "material breach" of contract by the other party.

-- Terminate the agreement when a material breach has occurred and not been resolved within a reasonable time after a demand for resolution has been made.
+- Terminate the agreement when a material breach has occurred and has not been resolved within a reasonable time after a demand for resolution has been made.

-Other reasons a franchisor might terminate a franchise agreement include the franchisee being convicted of a crime, going bankrupt, losing a license necessary to operate the franchise, failing to pay royalties, or any other violations that go against the contract.
+Other reasons a franchisor might terminate a franchise agreement include the franchisee being convicted of a crime, going bankrupt, losing a license necessary to operate the franchise, failing to pay royalties or any other violations that go against the contract.

 After the franchise agreement is terminated, the franchisee will be required to pay any outstanding debt to the franchisor, stop using the franchisor's intellectual property, follow any non-disclosure agreements (protection of trade secrets, etc.), and return any property back to the franchisor.

 Sign up to receive the